 - Special fund for independent professionals who do not have a regulated status, are not in the register of taxpayers, do not pay contributions or have not acquired the right to pay contributions from the state budget

-From this special fund one-time fees will be paid to artists through artistic associations they are members.
+From this special fund one-time fees were paid to artists through artistic associations they are members.

 In April 2020, following the Conclusion of the Government of the Republic of Croatia on measures to launch economic and other activities in the conditions of the declared COVID-19 epidemic, the reopening of archives, libraries, museums and galleries was initiated.